jimxshaw/rubystems/rails-new_record?.md

 (maybe another dependent question) Given that no records have been created in some table, say Narrators, what is the error message in Rails 5.1 that the `#find` method would return?

 a.
-ActiveRecord::IdNotFound: Couldn't find Narrator with 'id'=1
+ActiveError::IdNotFound: Couldn't find Narrator with 'id'=1
 b.
-ActiveRecord::ObjectNotFound: Couldn't find Narrator with 'id'=1
+ActiveError::InvalidRecord: Couldn't find Narrator with 'id'=1
 c.
-ActiveRecord::RecordNotFound: Couldn't find Narrator with 'id'=1
+ActiveRecord::ObjectNotFound: Couldn't find Narrator with 'id'=1
 d.
-ActiveError::InvalidRecord: 'id'=1 doesn't exist for Narrator
+ActiveRecord::RecordNotFound: Couldn't find Narrator with 'id'=1

 ...